Katie's Cucina

 • Preheat your oven to 400° F.

-• Cut the ends off of the Brussels sprouts and cut in half.
-Place the Brussels sprouts and bacon on a baking sheet.
-Drizzle with grapeseed oil, then season with salt, pepper, and garlic powder.
+• Place the Brussels sprouts and bacon on a baking sheet.
+Drizzle with 1 teaspoon Grapeseed Oil, then season with ¼ teaspoon Salt, ⅛ teaspoon Black Pepper, and ⅛ teaspoon Garlic Powder.

 • Toss together until well-coated, spreading out the Brussels sprouts and bacon in a single layer.